Typhoon Nalgae (2011)

-Typhoon Nalgae, known in the Philippines as Super Typhoon Quiel, was a powerful tropical cyclone that struck the Philippines, and it affected Hainan, China as a weak tropical storm.
+Typhoon Nalgae, known in the Philippines as Typhoon Quiel, was a powerful tropical cyclone that struck the Philippines, and it affected Hainan, China as a weak tropical storm.
 Nalgae was the eighth typhoon and the fourth super typhoon in 2011.
 Forming as the 32nd tropical depression of the season, the system formed on September 26 over the Philippine Sea.
 On September 27, it was named Nalgae as it explosively intensified into a typhoon on the next day.
 Nalgae reached its peak intensity as a Category 4 typhoon on September 30 while it made landfall over Luzon.
 Nalgae weakened into a tropical storm as it entered the South China Sea on October 1.
 Nalgae made landfall over the Hainan Island in China on October 4 as it weakened to a tropical depression.
 Nalgae dissipated on October 5 east of Vietnam.